AfterAStorm/MechControlScript/README.md

 A lot of C# norms when it comes to classes or naming are ignored because it's a space engineers script, not a NASA ship controller

-Comments are always useeful, especially for the folks trying to learn!
+Comments are always useful, especially for the folks trying to learn!